Yttrium barium copper oxide: Structure

-YBCO crystallizes in a defect perovskite structure consisting of layers.
-The boundary of each layer is defined by planes of square planar CuO4 units sharing 4 vertices.
+YBCO crystallizes in a defect perovskite structure.
+It can be viewed as a layered structure: the boundary of each layer is defined by planes of square planar CuO4 units sharing 4 vertices.
 The planes can sometimes be slightly puckered.
 Perpendicular to these CuO4 planes are CuO2 ribbons sharing 2 vertices.
 The yttrium atoms are found between the CuO4 planes, while the barium atoms are found between the CuO2 ribbons and the CuO4 planes.
 This structural feature is illustrated in the figure to the right.

 Although YBa2Cu3O7 is a well-defined chemical compound with a specific structure and stoichiometry, materials with fewer than seven oxygen atoms per formula unit are non-stoichiometric compounds.
 The structure of these materials depends on the oxygen content.
 This non-stoichiometry is denoted by the x in the chemical formula YBa2Cu3O7−x.
-When x = 1, the O(1) sites in the Cu(1) layer are vacant and the structure is tetragonal.
+When x = 1, the O(1) sites in the Cu(1) layer (as labelled in the unit cell) are vacant and the structure is tetragonal.
 The tetragonal form of YBCO is insulating and does not superconduct.
 Increasing the oxygen content slightly causes more of the O(1) sites to become occupied.
 For x < 0.65, Cu-O chains along the b axis of the crystal are formed.
 Elongation of the b axis changes the structure to orthorhombic, with lattice parameters of a = 3.82, b = 3.89, and c = 11.68 Å. Optimum superconducting properties occur when x ~ 0.07, i.e., almost all of the O(1) sites are occupied, with few vacancies.

 In experiments where other elements are substituted on the Cu and Ba sites, evidence has shown that conduction occurs in the Cu(2)O planes while the Cu(1)O(1) chains act as charge reservoirs, which provide carriers to the CuO planes.
 However, this model fails to address superconductivity in the homologue Pr123 (praseodymium instead of yttrium).
 This (conduction in the copper planes) confines conductivity to the a-b planes and a large anisotropy in transport properties is observed.
 Along the c axis, normal conductivity is 10 times smaller than in the a-b plane.
 For other cuprates in the same general class, the anisotropy is even greater and inter-plane transport is highly restricted.

 Furthermore, the superconducting length scales show similar anisotropy, in both penetration depth (λab ≈ 150 nm, λc ≈ 800 nm) and coherence length, (ξab ≈ 2 nm, ξc ≈ 0.4 nm).
 Although the coherence length in the a-b plane is 5 times greater than that along the c axis it is quite small compared to classic superconductors such as niobium (where ξ ≈ 40 nm).
 This modest coherence length means that the superconducting state is more susceptible to local disruptions from interfaces or defects on the order of a single unit cell, such as the boundary between twinned crystal domains.
 This sensitivity to small defects complicates fabricating devices with YBCO, and the material is also sensitive to degradation from humidity.